The Web address of this

 confusion, uncertainty, ambivalence, and double or

-The most com-plex, stressful situation occurs when two
+mixed messages.
+The most complex, stressful situation occurs when two

 or more people have simultaneous